Skip to main content

 How do you align legal strategies with the overall business goals in your company?

 In order to align legal strategies to the overall business goals of the company, your first step is to learn as much as you can about the company, its people, its products and services, its history, and its risk tolerance.
 I would recommend that when you start a new role it is a good idea to meet with persons from the various business areas to obtain background information about the company and its business and goals.
-Once you have spent a lot of time doing “due diligence” on the company and its people, you can then consider the legal strategies that you would consider important and you will be more prepared to give solid guidance.
+Once you have spent a lot of time doing “due diligence” on the company and its people, you can then consider the legal strategies that you would consider important, and you will be more prepared to give solid guidance.
 To me, the most important skill you can work on is getting invited to the meetings all over the company, building trust with the business so that they come to get your advice and input early on and then make sure to publicize your “wins” when you are able to successfully support the business.
 End goal is to be invited to the meetings where your advice is sought after and not having to be brought in as an “after thought”.
 You always want to be top of mind to the business leaders.
 So, a coffee every few months with the leaders is important.
-It doesn’t have to be so formal, it could be grab a lunch or just a check in session of some kind.
+It doesn’t have to be so formal, it could be grabbing a lunch or just a check in session of some kind.